This recipe helps you to create a report that filters on follow-up tickets. It can be used to include or exclude those tickets.

 You could also set both the minimum and maximum values as 0 to exclude any follow-up tickets from the result.

-The query is complete.
+The report is complete.
 See the screenshot below as an example of the finished result with a list of internal tickets (tickets without any public comments).

 Enhancing your report